Smoking and your health

 The effects of smoking on the body

-There’s no safe way or levels to smoke.
+There is no safe way to smoke.
 Substituting your cigarette with a cigar, pipe, or hookah won't help you avoid the health risks associated with tobacco products.
-Smoking is one of the leading causes of preventable illness and death in the UK.
+Even smoking small amounts of tobacco increases your risk of developing life altering conditions.

 Physical withdrawal from smoking can impair your cognitive functioning and make you feel anxious, irritated, and depressed.
-Withdrawal can also cause headaches and sleep problems.Close
+Withdrawal can also cause headaches and sleep problems.

-In a condition called emphysema, the air sacs in your lungs are destroyed.
+In a condition called emphysema, the air sacs in your lungs are damaged.
 In chronic bronchitis, the lining of the tubes of the lungs becomes inflamed.
 Over time, smokers are at increased risk of developing these forms of chronic obstructive pulmonary disease (COPD).
 Long-term smokers are also at increased risk of lung cancer.

 Withdrawal from tobacco products can cause temporary congestion and respiratory pain as your lungs begin to clear out.

 Children whose parents smoke are more prone to coughing, wheezing, and asthma attacks than children whose parents don't.
 They also tend to have more ear infections.
-Children of smokers have higher rates of pneumonia and bronchitis.Close
+Children of smokers have higher rates of pneumonia and bronchitis.

 Blood clots and weakened blood vessels in the brain increase a smoker's risk of stroke.
-Smokers who have heart bypass surgery are at increased risk of recurrent coronary heart disease.
+Smokers who have heart bypass surgery are at increased risk of recurrent heart disease.
 In the long term, smokers are at greater risk of blood cancer (leukemia).

-There's a risk to nonsmokers, too.
+There's a risk to non-smokers, too.
 Breathing secondhand smoke has an immediate effect on the cardiovascular system.
-Exposure to secondhand smoke increases your risk of stroke, heart attack, and coronary heart disease.Close
+Exposure increases your risk of stroke, heart attack, and coronary heart disease.

 Some of the more obvious signs of smoking involve the skin.
 The substances in tobacco smoke actually change the structure of your skin.
-Smoking causes skin discoloration, wrinkles, and premature ageing.
+Smoking causes discoloration, wrinkles, and premature ageing.
 Your fingernails and the skin on your fingers may have yellow staining from holding cigarettes.
 Smokers usually develop yellow or brown stains on their teeth.
 Hair holds on to the smell of tobacco long after you put your cigarette out.
-It even clings to nonsmokers.Close
+It even clings to non-smokers.

 Smokers are at great risk of developing oral problems.
 Tobacco use can cause gum inflammation (gingivitis) or infection (periodontitis).
-These problems can lead to tooth decay, tooth loss, and bad breath.
+These problems can lead to tooth decay, tooth loss and bad breath.

-Smoking also increases risk of cancer of the mouth, throat, larynx, and esophagus.
+Smoking increases risk of cancer of the mouth, throat, larynx, and esophagus.
 Smokers have higher rates of kidney cancer and pancreatic cancer.
 Even cigar smokers who don't inhale are at increased risk of mouth cancer.

 Restricted blood flow can affect a man's ability to get an erection.
 Both men and women who smoke may have difficulty achieving orgasm and are at higher risk of infertility.
-Women who smoke may experience menopause at an earlier age than nonsmoking women.
+Women who smoke may experience menopause at an earlier age than non-smoking women.
 Smoking increases a woman's risk of cervical cancer.

-Pregnant mothers who are exposed to secondhand smoke are also more likely to have a baby with low birth weight.
-Babies born to mothers who smoke while pregnant are at greater risk of low birth weight, birth defects, and sudden infant death syndrome (SIDS).
-Newborns who breathe secondhand smoke suffer more ear infections and asthma attacks.Close
+Pregnant mothers who smoke, or are exposed to secondhand smoke are more likely to have a baby with low birth weight, birth defects and a higher risk of sudden infant death syndrome (SIDS).
+Newborns who breathe in smoke suffer more ear infections and asthma attacks.